Alonso-del-Arte/chess/doc/Variants.md

 ### Playing power-up by capture on a physical board

-Although like Fog of War this variant is perhaps played by computer, unlike Fog of War this variant is theoretically more amenable to being played on a physical board.
+Although like Fog of War this variant is perhaps best played on computer, unlike Fog of War this variant is theoretically more amenable to being played on a physical board.

 If nothing else, pieces with enhanced abilities can be indicated with Post-It notes.
 For example, a queen that captures a knight would get a Post-It note with